syedalamshah/HacktoberFest-2.0/README.md

 # 🚀 HacktoberFest-Hackathon 2025 - Team Quark AI

-Welcome to *Team Quark AI's* submission for *HacktoberFest-Hackathon 2025*! 🎉
+Welcome to the **HacktoberFest-Hackathon 2025**! 🎉
-We are tackling three exciting challenges across Data Science, Mobile Development, and Web Development.
+This repository is the central workspace for all participants to collaborate, code, and submit their projects.
+Read the instructions carefully to understand the workflow and rules for the event.

 ---

 ## 🏁 Hackathon Overview

-The *Hackathon 2025* brings together creative developers, designers, and innovators to solve real-world problems through technology.
+The **Hackathon 2025** brings together creative developers, designers, and innovators to solve real-world problems through technology.
+Your goal is to design, develop, and deliver a working solution.

-- *Format:* Team-based hackathon
+- **Format:** Team-based hackathon
-- *Duration:* 7 hrs
+- **Duration:** 7 hrs
-- *Submission:* Teams will fork this repo, develop their solution, and submit via Pull Request to the submission branch.
+- **Submission:** Teams will fork this repo, develop their solution, and submit via Pull Request to the `submission` branch.

 ---